stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

       + Press the `Save` button.
         > _A message **Success!
 User has been updated successfully.** is expected to show then._

-      + Log out WebUI and login again with the new password for user1.
+      + Log out WebUI and log in again with the new password for user1.

     * Log in BMC via SSH using an LDAP account.
-      + Make sure that configurations stated in Step 5 for BMC and Ubuntu are set accordingly and ping between Ubuntu and BMC is okay.
+      + Make sure that configurations stated in Step 5 for BMC and LDAP server are set accordingly and ping between LDAP server and BMC is okay.
       + Install **ssh** in Ubuntu with root privilege if ssh client is not available.
 Open a terminal and input the following command.
         ```
         sudo apt-get install ssh